x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/connect-voice-mail-system/create-um-dial-plan.md

 3. Click **Save**.

-### Use the Shell to create a UM dial plan
+### Use Exchange Online PowerShell to create a UM dial plan

 This example creates a new UM dial plan named `MyUMDialPlan` that uses four-digit extension numbers.

 ```
 New-UMDialplan -Name MyUMDialPlan -NumberofDigits 4
 ```

 This example creates a new UM dial plan named `MyUMDialPlan` that uses five-digit extension numbers and supports SIP URIs.

 ```
 New-UMDialplan -Name MyUMDialPlan -UriType SIPName -NumberofDigits 5